FluffyFox337/YimTools/README.md

 * complete reset of all YimMenu settings and files
 * opening YimMenu folders
 * Internet availability check
-* automatic notification about the availability of an update for downloaded addons and YimMenu
+* notification about the availability of an update for installed by YT addons and YimMenu

 ## What is planned to be added in the future?
 * downloading and installing XML and JSON content like cars, maps, etc.